backand/angular2bknd-sdk/README.md

 # angular2bknd-sdk

-Backand SDK for Angular 2
+Beta version - Backand SDK for Angular 2

 ## Customize for Your App